Magnetically Programmable Surface Acoustic Wave Filters: Device Concept and Predictive Modeling: Methods

 For $\ssub{R}{T}$, we make use of the fact that, for constant $\Hext$, the magneto-elastic energy term (Eq. \ref{eq:DefinitionMagElEnergy}) is the only one that explicitly depends on time in $\ssub{E}{M}$.
 When the simulation geometry is an integer multiple of the wavelength, $\IntO{\pdiff{}{t} \brak{\boldsymbol{\varepsilon} : C : \boldsymbol{\varepsilon}}} = 0$.
 Given that $\ssub{\boldsymbol{\varepsilon}}{m}$ has no explicit time dependence, $\pdiff{\ssub{\boldsymbol{\varepsilon}}{m}}{t} = 0$.
 Thus, for a symmetric $C$, $\ssub{R}{T}$ simplifies to

 Using the law of energy conservation, we know that all energy gained by the magnetic system has to be compensated by a loss in the energy of the phonon, $\Energy{Ph}$:

-If the magneto-phononic interaction is weak enough, that the LLG stays in a linear regime, it is known, that $\Energy{Ph}$ follows an exponential decay \cite{Dreher2012Theory, Kuess2021Experiment} (in the appendix, a possible extension of this approach to the non-linear regime is discussed):
+If the magneto-phononic interaction is weak enough, that the LLG stays in a linear regime, it is known, that $\Energy{Ph}$ follows an exponential decay \cite{Dreher2012Theory, Kuess2021Experiment} (in the Supplementary Information, a possible extension of this approach to the non-linear regime is discussed):

 Using Eq. \ref{eq:EnergyPhononIsGain}, we can express the decay rate $\beta$ as

 where we can see, that it is sufficient to know $\ssub{R}{T}$ and $\Energy{Ph}$ for any single point in time, in order to obtain $\beta$ for the full interaction. $\ssub{R}{T}$ can be calculated from Eq. \ref{eq:RTDefinition}, where we simulate a segment of the magnetic material until $\ssub{R}{T}$ becomes constant (see fig \ref{fig:ExampleSim}). $\Energy{Ph}$ can be obtained in a pre-simulation step by summing the potential energy $\frac{1}{2} \boldsymbol{\varepsilon} : C : \boldsymbol{\varepsilon}$ and kinetic energy $\frac{\rho \vec{v}^{2}}{2}$ of the SAW over the full volume $V$, including possible non-magnetic layers \cite{Landau1960TOE}: